By Aidan Mock (13A01B)

-The main challenge is a prepared challenge where teams choose 1 out of 5 different tasks and work for several months to fulfill its requirements, at the same time demonstrating their talents in different fields.
+The main challenge is a prepared challenge where teams choose one out of five different tasks and work for several months to fulfil its requirements, at the same time demonstrating their talents in different fields.
 It makes up the bulk of the score and teams often face the stiffest competition in this area.
 The other segment is known as the instant challenge.
-Teams are given a task and they must work to complete it within a short period of time, usually 5 to 7 minutes.
+Teams are given a task and they must work to complete it within a short period of time, usually five to seven minutes.
 Some examples of tasks would be to perform a skit in which all the characters are animals and the plot involves a twist, or to construct a tower out of a fixed list of materials, making it as tall as possible and yet able to bear weight.
 The range of tasks that can be given are broad and this tests the teams ability to work together and think on their feet.

 The Raffles team chose the improvisation main challenge, meaning that, unlike the other main challenges, they could only do minimal preparation beforehand.
 Instead they worked on practising skills that might have proved useful in their final performance, where they would be given their task 5 minutes before and then have to complete it as best as they could.

 From the outset, the team realised it would not be an easy ride.
 Conflicts continually rent the team apart and the members of the group were changed thrice.
 It took weeks of tussling before the final team emerged and yet the storm was far from over.
-Various committments crept up and hindered the team’s progress in preparation, while self-doubt plagued them as they worked towards Nationals – the local competition between schools.
-As tensions reached breaking point, team member Peicun tried to raise the flagging spirits of the others, “Just keep the faith,” he said in an SMS, “It’s the team dream of the dream team … imagine yourself holding the world championship at Global Finals!”
+Various commitments crept up and hindered the team’s progress in preparation, while self-doubt plagued them as they worked towards Nationals—the local competition between schools.
+As tensions reached breaking point, team member Peicun tried to raise the flagging spirits of the others, “Just keep the faith,” he said in an SMS, “It’s the team dream of the dream team…imagine yourself holding the world championship at Global Finals!”